charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 ### Project Overview

-During the COVID-19 lockdown, the entire country was trying to decrease social interactions and people were ordered to stay home in an effort to prevent the spread of the virus...
+As COVID-19 cases surged and strict stay-at-home orders were implemented, many businesses transitioned to remote work, schools closed, and non-essential travel was discouraged or prohibited altogether.
+These changes led to a significant decrease in the number of vehicles on the road.

-This is an in-depth analysis on the correlation between the number of traffic collisions and the nuumber of covid cases/deaths in Los Angeles, one of the nations largests cities notorious for its bad traffic.
+This project presents an in-depth analysis of the correlation between traffic collisions and the number of COVID-19 cases and deaths in Los Angeles, California, one of the largest cities in the U.S. and notorious for bad traffic.

+The goal of this project is to identify whether a relationship exists between the number of COVID-19 cases and deaths and traffic collisions in Los Angeles.
+By examining trends during the pandemic, this analysis aims to discover how public health measures and behavioral shifts may have influenced road safety in a large urban environment.

 ### Project Questions